jnozzi/cocoadev.com/markdown/DylanBaker.md

 Well, technically, that's ALL history, since it's all gone past.
 Not to ruin the colloquialism or anything.

-So yeah, I know TI-BASIC, HTML, PHP (with General/MySQL), Inform, a smattering of C++, and now I'm learning Cocoa.
+So yeah, I know TI-BASIC, HTML, PHP (with MySQL), Inform, a smattering of C++, and now I'm learning Cocoa.

 **Stuff Not Related To Programming**
 I'm an Eagle Scout.